 Kristin: For me, it’s the type of work, workplace environment and of course salary.

 Kantida: Working hours, company culture, and opportunities for growth.
 I think these three factors are the most important to me.
 I want a healthy work-life balance, I don’t want to just put all my life into work.

 Company culture is something that I am serious about because we have to find a work environment that we enjoy.
 Lastly, is the opportunity to grow.
 This is not just financial growth.
 I mean the chance to improve my skills and to feel more competent.

 Can you share your next plans, and do you have any ideas to make the internship experience better?

-Are you a budding Thai engineering student who wants to find a challenging but welcoming place to develop your professional skills?
+Are you a Thai engineering student eager to test your skills and get practical on-the-job training?
 Find out more about the Delta International Intern Exchange Program from our Delta Thailand Careers Page or contact our HR today.